dankamongmen/notcurses/README.md

 `notcurses_stop` should be called before exiting your program to restore the terminal settings and free resources.

-The vast majority of the notcurses API draws into virtual buffers.
+The notcurses API draws almost entirely into the virtual buffers of `ncplane`s.
 Only upon a call to `notcurses_render` will the visible terminal display be updated to reflect the changes:

 ```c
 // Make the physical screen match the virtual screen.
 Changes made to the